Sparky1313/ROS_Research/README.md

 Open another terminal window from `~/catkin_ws` and enter the following command:
 ```
-patrol.py
+rosrun patrolling patrol.py
 ```

 The robot should start patrolling the waypoints in [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt) and repeat the path indefinitely.

-#### Starting an interrupt task
+#### Sending a robot task
-To run [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt), ensure that Gazebo and RViz are started up and initialized.
+To run send a robot task, ensure that Gazebo and RViz are started up and initialized.
 Then make sure that
 ```
-patrol.py
+rosrun patrolling patrol.py
 ```
 has been run.